marcelovskii/HabitTracker---Marcel/README.md

 3. Run on an emulator or physical device (API level 24+ recommended).

-## 📷 Screenshots

-_Add screenshots here if needed (e.g. app interface, adding habits, saved data)._

 ## 📘 Author

 Project created by **Marcel** as part of coursework in Android development using Jetpack Compose.

-## 🔗 License

-This project is for educational purposes.
-No license applied.